shaham-noorani/EarlyDays/content/posts/how-to-avoid-burnout.md

 ## Implementing Patience

 My final method for avoiding burnout involves patience, and lots of it.
 Unless you're eating a scone on a beach somewhere in Italy, instant gratification is hard to come by.
 Sometimes, even when we've perfectly balanced challenge and skill and set realistic goals for ourselves, a lack of patience causes us to give up at the bottom of the exponential growth curve.
-We all know that nothing worthwhile in life comes quickly and that success is not something that happens over night, but actually implementing these monikers in our day-to-day is hard.
+We all know that nothing worthwhile in life comes quickly and that success is not something that happens over night, but actually implementing these mantras in our day-to-day is hard.
 So just remember: even microwaveable dinners take a couple minutes before you can (should) eat them.

 # Wrapping-up Our Chipotle Burrito